Disclaimer

 - If using

-process(es).
+stressprocess(es).
 They should be consuming close to 100% CPU (on one core).
-Note theirPID
+Note theirPIDand%CPU. - Watch the

-.
-The 1-minute average should start climbing towards1.00
+load average.
+The 1-minute average should start climbing towards1.00.

 - Terminal B (